cogent3/cogent3/tests/test_core/test_features.rst

     >>> len(s.annotations)
     2

-When dealing with sequences that can be reverse complemented (e.g. ``DnaSequence``) features are also reversed.
-Feature types like CDS, however, have strand specific meaning and thus they're preserved in that orientation.
+When dealing with sequences that can be reverse complemented (e.g. ``DnaSequence``) features are **not** reversed.
+Features are considered to have strand specific meaning (.e.g CDS, exons) and so stay on their original strands.
 We create a sequence with a CDS that spans multiple exons, and show that after getting the reverse complement we have exactly the same result from getting the CDS annotation.

 .. doctest::